 For my festive version of my vegan no-meat meatloaf, I love to change up the For my festive version of my vegan no-meat meatloaf, I love to change up the sauce by swapping out the enchilada sauce for my Puttanesca sauce.
 It's a rich, spicy Italian sauce, decadent and delicious and one of my favourite vegan recipes.

 If you want to go even more festive, omit the sauce altogether and simply top your vegan meatloaf with a cornucopia of dried cranberries and nuts, then If you want to go even more festive, omit the sauce altogether and simply top your vegan meatloaf with a cornucopia of dried cranberries and nuts, then serve with your favourite gravy.
 The loaf itself is so moist that it won't dry out during baking, and it looks stunning when you serve it on the festive table.
-Try serving it with my sweet potato casserole for a real people pleaser meal!
+Try serving it with my sweet potato casserole and green bean casserole a real people pleaser meal!

 Can I Omit the Nuts Altogether?